-The good news is that there's one number that makes the important job of ensuring royalties end up in your pocket easier for all involved.
-It’s the IPI (Interested Party Information) number -- and chances are, you may already have one.
+The good news is there's one number that makes the important job of ensuring royalties end up in your pocket easier for all involved.
+It’s called an Interested Party Information (IPI) number, and chances are, you already have one.

-What is an IPI number?
+What Is an IPI Number?

-Make sure you're collecting all of your mechanical and performance royalties globally, register for Songtrust as your publishing administrator today.
+Remember: the IPI number is simply one tool that makes it easier for you to get paid.
+Don’t let it get lost along the way.
+Make sure you're collecting all of your mechanical and performance royalties globally, and register for Songtrust as your publishing administrator today.